xybruceliu/thought-kit/README.md

 2. **Connector Layer**: Bridges data and visualization
    - `nodeConnectors.ts`: Functions that connect data operations to visualization
-   - Handles creation, deletion, and updates across both layers
+   - Handles creation, deletion, updates, and consistency checks

 3. **Visualization Layer**: Manages the UI representation
-   - `nodeStore.ts`: Single source of truth for ReactFlow nodes
+   - `nodeStore.ts`: Single source of truth for ReactFlow nodes and positions
    - Implements properly typed node data for each node type

-4. **Synchronization Layer**: Keeps layers in sync
-   - `nodeThoughtSync.ts`: Synchronizes positions between stores

 ### State Management

 The application uses Zustand for state management with specialized stores:

 - **NodeStore**: Unified store for all visual nodes (thoughtBubble, textInput, response)
-  - Single source of truth for ReactFlow nodes
+  - Single source of truth for ReactFlow nodes and their positions
   - Handles node operations (add, update, delete, position)

 - **ThoughtStore**: Manages thought data and API operations